Killing Our Way To Paradise

 I will also be told that it is important to win the election, and in order to win, we must be practical, and the practical fact is that to win votes, a candidate must support and uphold our violent institutions of policing and enforcement and empire, the ones that kill on our behalf.

 The funny thing about that last one is, if it is true (and though I am far less certain about electoral strategy than most people seem to be, there seems to be real evidence it might be true), it supports the point I am making.
-I suspect Harris espouses these defenses of our institutions of killing is because it's the only politically viable belief to espouse.
+I suspect Harris espouses these defenses of our institutions of killing because it's the only politically viable belief to espouse.
 It's very popular in our culture.

 We're sending bombs to Israel all the time, by the way.
 Nothing it seems will ever stop us from sending more bombs to Israel.
 We're circumventing U.S. law for us to do so, because Israel is using the weapons for war crimes, and yet we keep sending them.
 Israel keeps needing new ones because they keep using the old ones.
 Almost exactly a year ago Israel absorbed a horrific attack on their citizenry, and over a thousand Israeli Jews were murdered, most of them civilians, and hundreds were taken hostage.
-The Israeli government, which had already for years been dealing with the threat of Palestinian reactionaries who had sprung up in the wake of decades of Israeli abuse of and killing of Palestinians, and had been for years solving that problem by killing and abusing Palestinian citizens more and more, has reacted to this horror by accelerating its killing of Palestinian citizens, and telling anyone who is horrified by the sight of a year of daily escalating civilian massacre that any opposition to this killing is indistinguishable from, and should be taken as a desire for, genocide and death to come to Jewish people everywhere.
+The Israeli government, which had already for years been dealing with the threat of Palestinian reactionaries who had sprung up in the wake of decades of Israeli abuse of and killing of Palestinians, and had been for years solving that problem by killing and abusing Palestinian citizens more and more, has reacted to this horror by accelerating its killing of Palestinian citizens, and telling anyone who is horrified by the sight of a year of daily escalating civilian massacre that any opposition to this killing is indistinguishable from, and should be taken as a desire for, genocide and a wish for death to come to Jewish people everywhere.

 The idea I suppose is that as long as the Israeli government keeps killing then the killing will eventually stop, even though there are plenty of signs from Israeli government and military officials that the plan is to keep killing until there's nobody left to kill.
-Almost 2% of the Palestinian population has been killed so far, most of them citizens.
+Almost 2% of the Palestinian population has been killed so far, most of them civilians.
 And last week Israel knocked down six residential buildings in Lebanon, which is a totally different country, so the killing, which is being done with our support and our munitions, appears to be spreading, and yet our politicians refuse to even entertain the notion that we might stop sending bombs.
 And now Iran has gotten into the mix.
 Israel does not seem to be killing its way to safety for anybody, is my observation.

 One violent day has led to more violent days, one after another after another.
 This is what violent days always do.
 Killing has weight, I'd observe.
-If you give it to gravity, it will generate momentum that is impossible to control.
+If you give it over to gravity, it will generate momentum that is impossible to control.
 I remember when my own country suffered a horrific attack, and thousands of our citizens died, and how we tried to kill our way to safety, and how catastrophically that attempt failed, and how much blood we now have on our hands.
 And I remember how, no matter how much killing we did, the story we told was still that we were the heroes, not because we were being heroic, but because we were us.

 All this feeds into my skepticism regarding the very popular mainstream notion that we can even kill our way to something like safety, much less paradise, especially since the most present dangers we face are things that can't be killed, but must be solved through cooperation.